Mass Rapid Transit (Singapore): Jurong Region Line

 First proposed as an LRT line when originally announced in 2001, the 20 km Jurong Region Line has since been upgraded to be a medium capacity line after the project was revived in 2013.
 The new configuration encompasses West Coast, Tengah and Choa Chu Kang and Jurong.

 West Coast extension

-Besides the original announced alignment of the line, a West Coast extension to the Circle Line from the Jurong Region Line is currently under study, linking the West Coast region directly to Haw Par Villa, and allowing commuters on the Jurong Region line access to the central area of the city easily.
-If feasible, the extension would be ready by 2030.
+An extension of the Jurong Region Line to meet with the Circle Line is currently under study, which if fulfilled, will provide commuters on the line easier access to the central area of the city.
+Originally proposed to terminate at Haw Par Villa station, the plan was later revised to be linked to Kent Ridge station instead.
+The extension is planned to be opened in two phases, with the first phase linking Pandan Reservoir station to West Coast station on the Cross Island Line by the late 2030s, and the second phase completing the extension to Kent Ridge station by the early 2040s.

 Cross Island Line

-The 50 km Cross Island line is expected to span the island of Singapore, passing through Tuas, Jurong, Sin Ming, Ang Mo Kio, Hougang, Punggol, Pasir Ris, and Changi.
-The new line provides commuters with another alternative for east–west travel to the current East–West line and Downtown line.
-Connected to all the other major lines, it is designed to serve as a key transfer line, complementing the role currently fulfilled by the orbital Circle line.
+The 50 km Cross Island Line is expected to span the entire horizontal axis of mainland Singapore, passing through Tuas, Jurong, Sin Ming, Ang Mo Kio, Hougang, Punggol, Pasir Ris, and Changi.
+The new line will provide commuters with another alternative for east–west travel to the current East–West Line and Downtown Line.
+Connected to all the other major lines, it is designed to serve as a key transfer line, complementing the role currently fulfilled by the orbital Circle Line.